Overview

 The GetDrillAndFillTwinLayerEndUnit function returns the unit of the end distance of each layer from the top of the hole.

-The DrillAnDFillTwinLayerFeatureSet function sets the feature for the hole at this layer.
+The GetDrillAnDFillTwinLayerFeature function returns the feature defined for the hole at this layer.

 Arguments